Instructions for completion of a Client Accommodation Requirements Questionnaire

 Using the chart provided, indicate the current approved population (FTE and non-FTE) at occupancy start date and the anticipated (growth) population at mid-term occupancy for office space and Special Purpose Space for the client department or agency including Shared Services Canada, where applicable.
 When completing this questionnaire, the client department or agency representative must consult with a counterpart representative in Shared Services Canada until an official agreement has been reached and/or completed between both organizations, as required.

-- Total Office Population
+a.
+Total Office Population

 Enter the total office population (FTE and non-FTE), based on full-time equivalency.

-- Total Special Purpose Space Population
+b.
+Total Special Purpose Space Population

 Enter the total Special Purpose Space (SPS) population (FTE and non-FTE), based on full-time equivalency.